 Treatment for Lyme disease

-If caught early, Lyme disease can be treated with antibiotics.
-If you think your dog or cat has Lyme disease, contact your vet who will run tests and start a treatment.
+If you catch it early, Lyme disease can be treated with antibiotics.
+If you think your dog or cat has Lyme disease, contact your vet, who will run tests and start treatment.

 Be careful!
 Never use dog tick medicine on cats or vice versa.
 Some dog tick treatments contain chemicals that are toxic to cats, and can even be fatal to them.